 The authority to sign contracts resides only in the President.
 The President may delegate this authority, in writing and with approval of the Board of Directors, to other Officers of the Board, to effect efficient operations of the League.
-In particular, this authority might be delegated to the VP of Fields during season preparation time to ensure fields and facilities are ready for the season and in-between Board meetings.
-In any event, all purchases more than \$1,000 must be referred to the Executive Committee, who will review the contract for compliance with this policy and approve or deny it.
-The President, or their designee, may only execute a contract once the Executive Committee has provided its approval.
+In particular, this authority might be delegated to the VP of Fields during season preparation time to ensure fields and facilities are ready for the season and in between Board meetings.
+In any event, all purchases that exceed the approved budget for an activity must be referred to the Executive Committee, which will review the contract/purchase for compliance with this policy and approve or deny it.
+The

+President, or their designee, may only execute a contract once the Executive Committee has provided its approval.